-The Company determines that its revenues from sale of goods shall be recognized at the point in time when control of the goods have been passed to the customer, i.e., generally when the customer has acknowledged delivery of the goods.
+Specifically, revenue from sale of goods is recognized when the control over the goods has been transferred at a point in time to the customer, i.e., generally when the customer has acknowledged delivery of goods.
+Invoices for goods transferred are due upon receipt by the customer.